 Science has helped us pinpoint the key components that contribute to employee engagement.
 Among these components are relationships with our peers and with our manager, and by asking specific questions we can better understand precisely which elements of the relationship work well and which need some work.

-Here are some questions that are asked to qualify workplace relationships among peers through our Pulse Surveys:
+Here are some questions that are asked to qualify workplace relationships among peers in Officevibe’s Pulse Survey software:

 Learn more about how Officevibe can help you keep a pulse on your team.